 The Federal Student Aid (FSA) ID consists of a user-created username and password to electronically apply for the FAFSA.
 You can use your FSA ID immediately to sign your FAFSA.

 You are encouraged to complete your FAFSA online.
 Students are able to create an FSA ID when completing a FAFSA on the Web.
 Please refer to the FAFSA website for additional information.
 Questions regarding the FAFSA can be addressed by calling the Federal Student Aid Information Center (FSAIC) at 800-433-3243.
 The Federal School Code for Columbia University is 002707.

 The results of the federal need analysis are transmitted to schools electronically and are sent to the student in the Student Aid Report (SAR).
 Students must make corrections and communicate them to the processor online.

 We advise entering students applying for Law School grants to submit the FAFSA to the processor by February 15, even if they have not received an offer of admission yet.
-Although the Financial Aid Office processes loans throughout the academic year, we urge all loan applicants to file their FAFSA and their loan application materials by May 15 in order to ensure timely processing and the arrival of loan funds in August for the payment of fall semester expenses.
+Although the Financial Aid Office processes loans throughout the academic year, we urge all loan applicants to file their FAFSA and their loan application materials by May 15 in order to ensure timely processing and the arrival of loan funds for the fall semester.
 Otherwise, payments to the University may be considered late.